spack/spack/lib/spack/docs/packaging_guide.rst

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: Environment variable setting is not fully implemented.

 Spack sets a number of standard environment variables so that build
 systems use its compiler wrappers for their builds.
 The standard
 enviroment variables are: